Key information:

 The following are areas that can be improved through the use of automatic identification techniques:

-- Logistics sector: barcodes in logistics provide the technological basis for the operation of WMS-class warehouse management systems.
+• Logistics sector: barcodes in logistics provide the technological basis for the operation of WMS-class warehouse management systems.
 Such systems cover the following areas: entry of goods into the warehouse, storage of goods in the warehouse, picking and preparation of goods for shipment.

-- Manufacturing sector: barcodes in the manufacturing sector are used primarily for the ongoing control of the implementation of production processes.
+• Manufacturing sector: barcodes in the manufacturing sector are used primarily for the ongoing control of the implementation of production processes.
 This happens through the use of barcode readers located on production lines, which read data on specific products manufactured on those very lines.

-- Retail sector: barcode systems in the retail sector provide the opportunity to strictly control inventory and speed up the customer service process.
+• Retail sector: barcode systems in the retail sector provide the opportunity to strictly control inventory and speed up the customer service process.

-Alternatives to bar codes: 2D codes and RFID.
+Alternatives to barcodes: 2D codes

 An alternative to barcodes in business is the two-dimensional (2D) code.
 The big advantage of this form of coding, is the ability to increase security by limiting access to the information contained in the code, only to holders of a special key, which can be accessed only by defined individuals.